hibernatexj/presto/presto-docs/src/main/sphinx/installation/installation-yarn.rst

     mkdir -p /var/lib/presto/data
     chown -R yarn:hadoop /var/lib/presto/data

-17. If you want to add any additional Custom properties, use Custom property section.
+18. If you want to add any additional Custom properties, use Custom property section.
 Additional properties supported as of now are ``site.global.plugin``, ``site.global.additional_config_properties`` and ``site.global.additional_node_properties``.
-See `section <#presto-app-package-configuration>`__ above for requirements and format of these properties.
+See `section <#presto-app-package-configuration>`__ for requirements and format of these properties.

-18. Click Finish.
+19. Click Finish.
 This will basically do the equivalent of ``package  --install`` and ``create`` you do via the bin/slider script.
 Once successfully deployed, you will see the Yarn application started for Presto.
 You can click on app launched, and then if monitor the